opendocsg/slw-judgments-backfill/2017_SGHC_237/report.md

 hurt.

 8       There are some consequences that flow from this.
 The offence under the EFMA is one of strict liability.
-However, as I explained in my judgment in _Seng Foo Building Construction Pte Ltd v Public Prosecutor_ [2017] 3 SLR 201 at [39], while this might displace the need to establish any mental state for the purpose of securing a conviction, the culpability of the offender remains relevant in assessing the gravity of the offence and the appropriate sentence that is to be imposed.
+However, as I explained in my judgment in _Seng Foo Building Construction Pte Ltd v Public Prosecutor_ <span class="citation">[2017] 3 SLR 201</span> at [39], while this might displace the need to establish any mental state for the purpose of securing a conviction, the culpability of the offender remains relevant in assessing the gravity of the offence and the appropriate sentence that is to be imposed.

 9       However, it is also important to note that the offence I am presented with is one that carries a maximum sentence of one year.
 Hence, the question for me is where within that somewhat limited sentencing range the present offence falls.
 If I consider for example that the offence falls at the high, but not the highest, end of the range and so decided to impose a sentence of, say, ten months’ imprisonment, this should not be misconstrued as saying that such a punishment would always be sufficient for the type of offending conduct that is presented here even if a charge had been presented under a different provision.